yvolk/biorobotlife/README.md

 ============

 A solution of a small programming quiz wrapped into Android application.
 It emulates robots reproduction.
-Each robot starts creating its clone (child) whan it is 2 or months age.
+Each robot starts creating its clone (child) when it is 2 or more months age.
 It takes 2 months to create the clone.
 A newborn clone appears to the World as 0 months old.
-After this the "father" robot immideately starts creating another clone...
+After this the "father" robot immediately starts creating another clone...

 Initially the application was developed on an Android device, so it has a wrapper activity showing results.